rekmus/silgy/README.md

 If defined, the server opens two queues at the start: one for requests, one for responses.
 Then the app can use [CALL_ASYNC](https://github.com/silgy/silgy#void-call_asyncconst-char-service-const-char-data-int-timeout) and [CALL_ASYNC_NR](https://github.com/silgy/silgy#void-call_async_nrconst-char-service-const-char-data) to call the services, and [app_async_done()](https://github.com/silgy/silgy#void-app_async_doneint-ci-const-char-service-const-char-data-bool-timeouted) will be called when the response arrives.

 Sample service module is [pretty simple](https://github.com/silgy/silgy/blob/master/src/silgy_service.cpp).
 Compile it with [ms](https://github.com/silgy/silgy/blob/master/src/ms) script.

+Note that mq is only available on Linux/UNIX platforms.
+I'm experimenting with Windows IPC, however it's not ready yet.

 ### BLACKLISTAUTOUPDATE
 Automatically add malicious IPs to the file defined in *blockedIPList*.